Dreamchip AtomOne

 Troubleshooting

-Camera is red in the config
+Camera stays red in the config

 Lens control issue

-Some camera controls are not displayed
+Some controls are not working

 - Reset your camera to factory default: